Nanda Master'nka Chatasali: Synopsis

 A coming-of-age journey of an inherent minimalist, who struggles to preserve one of India's last traditional open-air schools called Chatasali.
 This documentary delves into the life of a mystic teacher, centenarian Nanda Prusty, an ordinary Indian villager who gave free education to the poor for more than 70 years.
 Transforming from an actor to a teacher, Prusty's narrative extends across three generations, marked by his unwavering commitment to selflessly serve his village on a profound spiritual path.
 Just before his unexpected death, at the age of 103, he eventually came to limelight after receiving Padma Shri, India's prominent civilian award.

 Production

 This hybrid documentary follows centenarian Nanda Prusty who ran a roofless school (called Chatasali) for over 70 years in Kantira village in Jajpur, Odisha.
 Pranab Kumar Aich when offered the chance to make the biography said, “When Nanda Sir’s story came to me, who was I on the earth to reject it.
 I instantly agreed to do it.”

 Release

-The film world premiered at the 29th Kolkata International Film Festival on 7 December 2023, and competed in Asian Select (NETPAC Award) in the festival.
-On 11 May 2024, it was screened in 16th Habitat Film Festival, 2024, in Delhi.
+The film world premiered at the 29th Kolkata International Film Festival on 7 December 2023 and competed in Asian Select (NETPAC Award) in the festival.
+On 11 May 2024, it was screened in 16th Habitat Film Festival, 2024, in Delhi.The film was theatrically released on 12th December 2025 in India.